kddeisz/rblint/README.md

 # rblint

 A linter for Ruby code.
+For an introduction to why this project exists, check out its associated [blog post](https://kevindeisz.com/2020/08/28/linting-ruby.html).

 ## Getting started